Ctianyang/Ctianyang/README.md

 #### 🌱 Details about me:

-- I am currently a master’s student at Beijing University of Technologyof China.
+- I am currently a master’s student at Beijing University of Technology of China.
 - I am currently interested in AI Infra, including **Model Compression**, **Quantization**, **Inference**, etc.
 - I am an open source enthusiast and a contributor to open source communities like DeepSpeed and OpenMMLab.
 - My Skills: Python/Linux(proficient), C++/CUDA(basic)